Kylie Jenner, Paris Hilton and More Stars Who've Commission Over-the-Top Homes for Their Pets

 A post shared by Lisa Vanderpump (@lisavanderpump) on

 Lisa Vanderpump also isn't afraid to spoil her pets.
-While Real Housewives of Beverly Hills fans already know her dog Giggy lives like a king, the reality star also splurges on her two miniature horses, Diamond and Rosé.
+While Real Housewives of Beverly Hills fans already know her dog Giggy lives like a king, the reality star splurges on her two miniature horses, Diamonds and Rosé, as well.
 The Bravolebrity has a gorgeous mini barn for her ponies that's painted in her favorite color—pink.
-In fact, TMZ reported real estate developer Mohamed Hadid—father to supermodels Gigi Hadid and Bella Hadid—designed the tiny barn.
+In fact, TMZ reported real estate developer Mohamed Hadid—father to supermodels Gigi Hadid and Bella Hadid—designed the house for her.

 LaPetiteMaison